May 12, 2021

 • For more information on physical distancing and planning for your hike, see our COVID-19 Day Use Guide

 • Answers to frequently asked questions are on our COVID-19 Response page

-• A list of closed state park facilities can be found on our status map
+• A list of closures and reduced services at state park facilities can be found on our status map

 The majesty of Oregon's 362-mile coastline unfolds around every bend along the Oregon Coast Trail, also known as the OCT.
 Hikers cross sandy beaches, meander through forest-shaded corridors, traverse majestic headlands and pass through 28 coastal towns.

 Most of the route is on the beach, although some segments wind through state parks or public lands.
 Generous landowners provide trail easements for portions of trail on private property.
 About 10 percent of the trail is on the shoulders of U.S. 101, county roads and city streets.

 These maps, updated in summer 2020, are for informational purposes and may not reflect current ground conditions.
 The trail route may change due to safety issues, road closures or detours.

 Section 1: Columbia River to Oswald West

 Section 6: Florence to Reedsport